aalshukri/DevEnv-Docker-LEMP-Laravel/README.md

 [LEMP] = Ubuntu 18.04 Base Image + Nginx + MySQL + PHP 7.2

+## Quick Start Guide

+To get this docker container up and running simply build and start using the following commands from within the `docker` directory.

+`> cd docker`
+`> ./build.sh`
+`> ./start.sh`

+You can access the application at `https://127.0.0.1/laravelwebapp/`

+Once finished call the stop command to bring down docker container and application.

+`> ./stop.sh`

+The following section provides further details on the docker methods used.

 ## Build

 You only need to build the application once.